telecombcn-dl/2018-dlai-team8/docs/dqn.md

 * save the transition in the memory
 * optimize the model.

 The optimization of the model is performed in a separated function: `optimize_model()`.
+It will select a batch of memories excluding the ones that bring to the end of the match.

+Then, it computes, using the current weights, the value of the Q function for the considered couples `(state, action)`.
+Using the next state, it is computed the value V for all of them; a value of 0 is assigned if next state is a game over.

+The value V is computed using the `target_net`: this helps to improve stability as its weights are updated less often with respect to the policy_net.

+At this point, the expected value of the Q funciton is computed and the loss.

+Applying the backpropagation algorithm, the parameters of the policy net are updated and the optimization step ends.